Waiting for Karma

 it would be twice as good to be a Gemini.

-About My Education as a "Hired Gun" Guitarist
+About My Education as a Guitarist

-When I discovered that my favourite songs
+The discovery that my favourite songs

 and the songs I was "indifferent" about